-- i.
-The Editor-in-Chief shall conduct all facets of the election, including discretion to change the election order.

-- ii.
-The Election order shall be:

-- (a) Editor-in-Chief

-- (b) Senior Note & Comment Editor

-- (c) Senior Articles Editors

-- (d) Senior Managing Editors

-- (e) Senior Program Editor

-- (f) Senior Business Editor

-- iii.
-The Editor-in-Chief shall randomly select the order of candidate presentations.

-- iv.
-Each candidate will be given three minutes to make a short presentation as to that candidate's qualifications, interests, and goals.

-- v.
-After the candidate's presentation, five minutes will be allotted to Journal members to question the candidate.
-The Editor-in-Chief may grant more time for questions at his/her discretion.

-- vi.
-After the allotted time for questions, the candidate shall leave the room so the Editorial Board may discuss the candidate's qualifications.

-- (a) Senior Board members shall not endorse candidates for election.
+- 1. The Editor-in-Chief shall conduct all facets of the election, including discretion to change the election order. - 2.
+The Election order shall be: - a.
+Editor-in-Chief - b.
+Senior Note & Comment Editor - c.
+Senior Articles Editor - d.
+Senior Managing Editors - e.
+Senior Program Editor - f.
+Diversity Editor - g.
+Senior Business Editor - 3.
+The Editor-in-Chief shall randomly select the order of candidate presentations. - 4.
+Each candidate will be given three minutes to make a short presentation as to that candidate's qualifications, interests, and goals. - 5.
+After the candidate's presentation, give minutes will be allotted to Journal members to question the candidate.
+The Editor-in-Chief may grant more time for questions at his/her discretion. - 6.
+After the allotted time for questions, the candidate shall leave the room so the Senior Editorial Board and Contributing Editors may discuss the candidate's qualifications. - a.
+Senior Editorial Board members shall not endorse candidates for election.
 All questions about a candidate's qualifications by the Journal membership shall be directed to the Editor-in-Chief.
-The Editor-in-Chief shall be limited to objective answers to objective questions posed by Journal

-- members.
-The Editor-in-Chief may defer to Senior Board members to answer questions about candidates.
-Senior Board members are subject to the same restrictions on answering questions as the Editor-in-Chief.
-Examples of objective questions are questions concerning deadlines met, attendance record, etc. - (b) Senior Board members and Editors with direct supervisory relationships to candidates are allowed to provide subjective answers to questions posed by the Journal membership. - vii.
-After all presentations, the election shall be conducted in accordance with the following provisions: - (a) A quorum of one-half of all the Journal members is required for each election. - (b) All Journal members present at the election meeting are eligible to vote for each position. - (c) Proxy voting will be allowed in exceptional cases and must have clear instructions. - 1.
-Proxy voting is to be allowed at the sole discretion of the Editor-in-Chief. - (d) All elections shall be by secret ballot. - (e) The candidate who receives the most votes shall be elected to that position, and the Editor-in-Chief will follow the same procedures for the next position, if any. - (f) Any candidate elected while studying abroad shall assume all of the position's responsibilities immediately upon returning to the United States. - viii.
-If a Senior Editorial position is uncontested on the day of the election the Journal membership shall have the option to vote to open to the position to nominations on the floor or keep the nomination process closed before the candidate presentation.
-If more than half of the Journal membership present votes to open the floor to nominations, then the position will be treated as open, and the Editor-in-Chief shall allow all eligible Journal membership to declare their candidacy from the floor.
-The election shall then proceed in accordance with Article III of the Bylaws.
-If the membership votes to keep the floor closed, then the candidate shall be considered elected to the board.
+The Editor-in-Chief shall be limited to objective answers to objective questions posed by Journal members.
+The Editor-in-Chief may defer to Senior Editorial Board members to answer questions about candidates, but shall not be required to do so.
+Senior Editorial Board members are subject to the same restrictions on answering questions as the Editor-in-Chief. - b.
+All Senior Editorial Board members and Contributing Editors with direct supervisory relationships to candidates are allowed to provide subjective answers to questions posed by the Journal membership. - 7.
+After all presentations, the election shall be conducted in accordance with the following provisions: - a.
+A quorum of one-half of all the Journal members is required for each election. - b.
+All Journal members present at the election meeting are eligible to vote for each position. - c.
+Proxy voting will be allowed in exceptional cases and must have clear instructions. - i.
+Proxy voting is to be allowed at the sole discretion of the Editor-in-Chief.

+- d.
+All elections shall be by secret ballot. - e.
+The candidate who receives the most votes shall be elected to that position, and the Editor-in-Chief will follow the same procedures for the next position, if any. - f.
+Any candidate elected while studying abroad shall assume all of the position's responsibilities immediately upon returning to the United States. - 8.
+If a Senior Editorial Board position is uncontested on the day of the election the floor shall be deemed open for nominations and all eligible Journal members may declare their candidacy from the floor.
+Journal members may nominate themselves but may also be nominated by any Journal member.
+The election shall then proceed in accordance with Article IX of the Bylaws.
+If no floor nominations are declared after the Editor-in-Chief has directed the Journal membership that the floor is open for nominations and a reasonable time has passed, then the candidate shall be considered elected to the board.